IBM/ibm-generative-ai-node-sdk/README.md

 );
 console.log(promptTemplate); // "Tell me a {{adjective}} joke about {{content}}."

-// Converting the GenAI Prompt Template to GenAI Prompt Template const langChainPromptTemplate = GenAIPromptTemplate.toLangChain( `Tell me a {{adjective}} joke about {{content}}.`, );
+// Converting the GenAI Prompt Template to LangChain Prompt Template const langChainPromptTemplate = GenAIPromptTemplate.toLangChain( `Tell me a {{adjective}} joke about {{content}}.`, );